-Active Start FUNdamentals Learn to Train In Water Regular "play-time" in water at bath time to encourage love of water, and regular splash-pad activities towards end of this stage.
-Regular supervised pool or swimming-hole play, coupled with learn to swim instruction.
-Learn basic techniques of four strokes.
-Carried into water by an adult and later enter water alone under supervision - (walk down ramp).
-Safely enter water feet first (jump in) and head first (dive in).
-Swim start dive.
-Supported in water on front (facedown) and on back (face-up).
-Gradual reduction in support.
-Front and back floating Adjusting buoyancy during strokes Face and nose underwater.
-Holding breath.
-Picking up objects from bottom of pool without holding nose.
-Breathing when face clear of water.
-Breath control during entry and turns, breathing during clean swimming.
-Getting a feel for the water and how water acts.
-Develop feel for pushing and pulling through water Better feel for water during stroke development Basic throwing action.
-Overhand throwing action, with appropriate leg, hip and trunk action.
-Summation of joint forces of trunk, shoulder and arm/hand in swimming arm action (freestyle and buttery). and Basic (straight ahead) kicking action.
-Kicking, with appropriate leg, hip and trunk action.
-Summation of joint forces legs in swimming action, particularly for freestyle, buttery and backstroke.
-On Land Balance and body control.
-Balance in different body orientations and on different body parts.
-Better control of centre of gravity and centre of buoyancy to maintain body posture during strokes.
-Rolling and spinning.
-Rolling on ground, cartwheels, forward and backward rolls, spinning Better body orientation skills espe- cially during flip turns (knows their body orientation at all times) , and Ice Playing in snow or on ice, including rolling and falling - builds body orientation skills.
-Sliding on snow or ice on skis or skates, develops cross-body coordination (left-arm coordinated with right leg).
-Better cross-body coordination in freestyle and backstroke.
-On Snow and Ice Gliding on snow or ice on skis or skates develops appreciation of alternate propulsion and recovery to create movement.
-Better timing of pull and recovery in strokes.
-In Air Hopping and jumping.
-Springing and jumping on trampoline.
-Swim.
-Start dive.
+Active Start FUNdamentals Learn to Train er Playing regularly in water at bath time, and in regular splash-pad activities towards the end of this stage, to encourage love of water Playing regularly, with supervision, at the pool or swimming-hole, coupled with learn to swim instruction Learning basic techniques of four strokes Being carried into water by an adult; later entering water alone under supervision (e.g., walking down a ramp) Entering water safely with feet first (jump in) and head first (dive in) Swimming and starting to dive In Water Being supported in water on front (face-down) and on back (face-up).
+Gradual reduction in support Floating on front and back Adjusting buoyancy during strokes Holding breath, with face and nose under water Picking up objects from bottom of pool without holding nose.
+Breathing when face is clear of water Controlling breath during entry and turns, and breathing during clean swimming Getting a feel for the water and how water acts Developing feel for pushing and pulling through water Having a better feeling of water during stroke development Throwing with basic movement Throwing overhand with appropriate leg, hip and trunk action Combining joint forces of trunk, shoulder, and arms and hands in swimming arm action for freestyle and butterfly On Land Kicking with basic movement (straight ahead) Kicking, with appropriate leg, hip and trunk action Combining joint forces of legs in swimming action, particularly for freestyle, butterfly and backstroke 0 Balancing and controlling the body Balancing in different body ori- entations and on different body parts Controlling centre of gravity and centre of buoyancy more effectively, to maintain body posture during strokes Rolling and spinning Rolling on ground, cartwheels, forward and backward rolls, spinning Demonstrating better body orientation skills, especially during flip turns (with knowledge of body orientation at all times) v and Ice Playing in snow or on ice, including rolling and falling, which builds body orientation skills Sliding on snow or ice on skis or skates, which develops cross-body coordination (left-arm coordinated with right leg) Coordinating cross-body movement more effectively in freestyle and backstroke On Snow and Gliding on snow or ice on skis or skates, which develops an appre- ciation of alternate propulsion and recovery to create movement Learning better timing of pull and recovery in strokes In Air Hopping and jumping Springing and jumping on trampoline Swimming and starting to dive